Kyle Harrison (lacrosse): 2002–2005: College career

-Kyle Harrison played Division 1 men's lacrosse from 2002 to 2005 for the Johns Hopkins Blue Jays men's lacrosse team for Coach Dave Pietramala.
+Harrison played Division 1 men's lacrosse from 2002 to 2005 for the Johns Hopkins Blue Jays men's lacrosse team for Coach Dave Pietramala.
 He was a Writing Seminars major.
 In 2016, he was inducted into the Johns Hopkins University athletics Hall of Fame.
 He was a 3-time All-American, 2-time McLaughlin Award National Midfielder of the Year, and 2005 Tewaaraton Award National Player of the Year.

+Kyle is one of the most decorated players in the long history of Johns Hopkins lacrosse.
+One of Harrison's college coaches, Seth Tierney, said "Kyle was uncoverable in his last three years.
+There was not a player in the country that could cover him, and he proved that.
+At big moments, he had big goals, but the best part is that he was never about himself.
+He was about making his teammates better and making them more confident.”

+Kyle Harrison's college lacrosse career was a landmark in the history of African-American participation in the sport.
+In 2005, the New York Times described Harrison as "lacrosse's most prominent African-American star since Jim Brown was a first-team all-American at Syracuse in 1957".
+Historian Bruce Nelson stated that that year's "presence of Kyle Harrison, Johnny Christmas and Harry Alford are indicative of the changes that are occurring".

 2002: Freshman season

-Kyle Harrison's first year at Hopkins was also Coach Dave Pietramala's first year as head coach.
-During Harrison's first year at Hopkins, he was on the first midfield line and started in all 14 games on Hopkins.
+Harrison's first year at Hopkins was also Coach Dave Pietramala's first year as head coach.
+During Harrison's first year at Hopkins, he was on the first midfield line and started in all 14 games.
 He totaled 13 points on the season, scoring 9 goals and 4 assists.
 He was also the team's number one faceoff man, winning 120 out of 190 faceoffs, notching a win percentage of 63.2% and scooping 85 ground balls.
 His faceoff percentage was the sixth highest in the nation and his ground ball percentage was twelfth highest in the nation, averaging 5.07 ground balls per game.
 In the season-opener game against defending national champion Princeton, Harrison scored two goals in an 8–5 upset.
 Also, he was especially effective late in the season, winning 63 out of 87 (72.4%) faceoffs.
 In the two playoff games, he won 27 out of 42 (64.3%) faceoffs and grabbed 19 ground balls.